-For example, if you are already invested in an ASX200 ETF with BetaShares, there’s little benefit for your portfolio to invest in an ASX200 ETF with iShares – these ultimately track the same thing and don’t offer any diversification!
+If you already invested in an ASX200 ETF with BetaShares, there’s little benefit for your portfolio to invest in an ASX200 ETF with iShares – these ultimately track the same investments and don’t offer any diversification!

 Passive ETFs simply track an index and therefore have a lower cost.

-It is important to consider the trade volume and buy/sell spread, as this can indicate there is sufficient trading activity and demand for the ETF.
+It is important to consider the trade volume and buy/sell spread, as this can indicate there is sufficient trading activity and demand in the ETF.

 Want an easy way to compare?

-With over 243 ETFs available through the Australian sharemarket, this is an unrealistic number to easily compare and can often be a pain point for investors.
+With over 265 ETFs available through the Australian share market, this is an unrealistic number to easily compare and can often be a pain point for investors.